sailfish009/goodvibes/docs/notes/implementation-details-ui.md

 Loosely speaking, we could use the popup window as the transient parent, since it always exists.
 It's hidden most of the time, but it exists.
 But it looks a bit hacky to me.
-I don't really know why GTK+ needs a transient parent, and what it expects from this parent, but I'm almost sure the popup window is not up to the expectation.
+I don't really know why GTK needs a transient parent, and what it expects from this parent, but I'm almost sure the popup window is not up to the expectation.